flutter/website/src/release/breaking-changes/material-3-migration.md

 The Material library has been updated to match the Material 3 Design spec.
 Changes include new components and component themes, updated component visuals, and much more.
 Many of these updates are seamless.
-You’ll see the new version of an affected widget when recompiling your app against the 3.16 (or later) release.
+You'll see the new version of an affected widget when recompiling your app against the 3.16 (or later) release.
 But some manual work is also required to complete the migration.